amiteshkr63/amiteshkr63/README.md

 -->
 - 👋 Hi, I’m @amiteshkr63
-- 👀 I’m interested in Embedded(RTOS, Linux Device Driver) and IOT(ESP8266 and ESP32)
+- 👀 I’m interested in Embedded(RTOS, Linux Device Driver) and IOT(Raspberry pi,ESP8266 and ESP32)
 - 🌱 I’m currently  Pursuing my MASTERS in ELECTRONICS SYSTEM DESIGN from NIELIT, AURANGABAD and learning Specialization in IOT from UNIVERSITY OF CALIFORNIA
 - 💞️ I’m looking to collaborate on Any Embedded Project and IOT project
 - 📫 How to reach me: